GalleryPlanner: Complete User Guide

 Preview example output: Sample Hanging Guide PDF

 Pro tip: Print the PDF in color and bring it to the wall.
-Use painter's tape to mark nail positions before hammering.
+Use painter's tape to mark each frame's bottom-left corner, then offset your nail based on the hanging hardware (D-ring, sawtooth, wire) on each frame.

 Snapshot Export